 You know I’m so excited to share with you some ideas about the amazing future of telemedicine.
 Now, I know what you’re probably thinking, Wait a minute telemedicine?
 New?
 It’s been around for 20 years.
 Is there a future for something as lame as telemedicine?
 Well, the answer is absolutely, yes.
 You know, what’s exciting is the C19 economy has enabled telemedicine innovation.
 I’ll give an example.
-In our upcoming film Fixing Healthcare.
+In our upcoming film The Healthcare Cure.
 We’ve had the great honor of being able to interview some of the best health systems in the country.
 And in some cases they’ve gone from zero telemedicine consults to now they’re doing 3500 telemedicine consults every day.
 In other words, they went from zero to 3500 hundred in a matter of weeks, not years, and they’ve learned a lot.
 And I want to share with you what they’ve learned and what I’ve learned correspondingly, and what I believe the key four trends are in the future of telemedicine.

 Alright, so let’s get started.
 Number one, it is consumerized.
 Telemedicine will be consumerized.
 We’re going to improve the experience.
 It’ll go beyond the human talking heads exchanging a dialogue to one that is rich and beautiful.
 There will also be always a rating system.
 So at the end of every telemedicine consult, there’ll be a five star review process where that patient gets to review you, the caregiver.
 Now we’ve already seen this in play and what we’re finding is, is that there is some behavioral plasticity, if you will, in terms of caregivers, the actual patients are changing the behavior of the doctors by rating them.
 And what the doctors are realizing is that unfortunately, patients have a hard time understanding the difference between good and bad clinical care.
 They don’t understand clinical efficacy.
 But they do know this.
 They do know what a good experience looks like, and they will rate you based on that experience.
 Now, look, it’s not as superficial as it may sound, having a good experience with a patient increases your ability to build trust, so that that patient will share information with you that is critical to an accurate diagnosis.